Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Offline Reinforcement Learning of the KL-soft RMDP

-For notational simplicity, we define the Bellman operator on the Q-functions $\Tq: \bR^{|\cS|\times|\cA|} \to \bR^{|\cS|\times|\cA|}$ as: It is not hard to verify from the above arguments that the optimal Q function $Q^\star$ satisfies $Q^\star = \Tq Q^\star.$ \paragraph{Offline robust reinforcement learning.} The remainder of the paper focuses on finding the optimal robust policy $\pi^\star$ for the regularized robust MDP problem \eqref{eq:KL-regularized-MDP}.
+It is not hard to verify from the above arguments that the optimal Q function $Q^\star$ satisfies \paragraph{Offline robust reinforcement learning.} The remainder of the paper focuses on finding the optimal robust policy $\pi^\star$ for the soft robust MDP problem \eqref{eq:KL-soft-MDP}.
 Specifically, we explore offline robust reinforcement learning algorithms which use a pre-collected dataset $\cD$ to learn $\pi^\star$.
 The dataset is typically generated under the nominal model $\{\Psa\}_{s\in\cS,a\in\cA}$, such that $\cD = \{s_i, a_i, r_i, s_i'\}_{i=1}^N$, where the state-action pairs $(s_i, a_i) \sim \mu$ are drawn from a specific data-generating distribution $\mu$.
-It is important to note that the learning algorithm is unaware of the nominal model, and has no data generated by any other transition models $\{\widehat{P}_{s,a}\}$.
-As a result, the learning algorithm must rely solely on $\cD$ to learn the behavior with respect to other transition models.

-Similar to the non-robust offline RL, we need to make certain assumptions for the data-generating distribution $\mu$.
-We first define the concept of robustly admissible distribution as follows: \begin{defi}[Robustly Admissible Distributions] A distribution $\nu \!\in \!\Delta^{|\cS|\times|\cA|}$ is robustly admissible if there exists $h\!\ge\!
-0$ and a policy $\pi$ and transition probability $\hP{}\!\in\!\{P'\!:\!\KL(P'_{t;s,a}||P_{s,a})\!\le\!\beta\}$ (both can be non-stationary) such that \end{defi} The notion of robustly admissible distribution is adapted from the notion of admissible distribution defined in \cite{chen2019information}. \begin{assump}[Concentrability] The data-generating distribution $\mu$ satisfies the concentrability assumption if there exists a constant $C$ such that for any $\nu$ that is robustly admissible,

-\end{assump} \begin{rmk} The concentrability in Assumption \ref{assump:concentrability} is a generalization of the concentrability in the standard MDP setting \cite{chen2019information}, which only considers $\nu$ that is admissible instead of robustly admissible.
-In \cite{chen2019information} they show the necessity of this assumption for standard RL with function approximation.
-It would be an interesting open question whether Assumption \ref{assump:concentrability} is also necessary for robust RL settings.